vzhou842/victorzhou.com/content/posts/2019-03-03-intro-to-neural-networks.md

 - If $\frac{\partial L}{\partial w_1}$ is positive, $w_1$ will decrease, which makes $L$ decrease.
 - If $\frac{\partial L}{\partial w_1}$ is negative, $w_1$ will increase, which makes $L$ decrease.

-If we do this for every weight and bias in the network, the loss will slowly decrease and our network will improve!
+If we do this for every weight and bias in the network, the loss will slowly decrease and our network will improve.

 Our training process will look like this: